dylan-lang/opendylan/documentation/getting-started-ide/source/model.rst

 A Dylan library
     Every project defines a single Dylan library.
-We call this library the “library of the project” or, for clarity, the *main* library of the project, to distinguish it from other libraries that the project uses.
+We call this library the "library of the project" or, for clarity, the *main* library of the project, to distinguish it from other libraries that the project uses.

 A project name